 Airmail letters and postcards can take a week or two to Western Europe, up to a month to North America or Australasia.
 Asking someone to write the destination country in Arabic can help avoid things going astray.
 It’s safest to ignore the street postboxes and instead send your mail from larger post offices, all of which have a box for airmail (barid jowwy).
 Stamps (tawabe’a) cost pennies, but parcels are expensive (JD10–15 for 1kg).
 International courier firms are well represented in Amman and Aqaba.

-The Jordanian unit of currency is the dinar, abbreviated to JD (or sometimes JOD).
+The Jordanian unit of currency is the dinar, abbreviated to JD (or JOD).
 Most people refer to the dinar as a “jaydee” or a “lira”.
-There are two subdivisions: one dinar comprises either 1000 fils or 100 piastres (qirsh).
+One dinar is divided into 1000 fils or 100 piastres (qirsh).
 Locals always think in piastres; they only refer to fils when talking to foreigners.
 A hotel, restaurant or shop bill will show either “14.65” or “14.650”, both of which mean 14 dinars and 65 piastres (that is, 650 fils).
-In this book, we are sticking to two decimal places only.
+In this Guide, we stick to two decimal places only.

 Banknotes are JD50, JD20, JD10, JD5 and JD1, all with Arabic on one side and English on the other.
 For coins, there’s a gold, seven-sided half-dinar coin inset with a circular silver bit in the middle; a smaller quarter-dinar coin, also gold and seven-sided but without the silver inset; and silver coins of ten piastres and five piastres.
 All coins state their value on them somewhere in tiny English lettering.